-Pregnancy sex drive can fluctuate dramatically, often turning you off lovemaking in the early weeks, only for you to feel really frisky during the middle months, to you once again shutting down your libido near the end of your pregnancy.
-There aren’t any ‘normal’ guidelines for intercourse during pregnancy; it can be quite the rollercoaster ride for all parties involved!
+Pregnancy sex drive can fluctuate dramatically, often turning you off in the early weeks, only for you to feel kind of frisky during the middle months, to you once again shutting down your libido near the end of your pregnancy.
+There aren’t any ‘normal’ guidelines for intercourse during pregnancy; it can be quite the roller coaster ride for all parties involved!
 Remember that as long as your health care provider has given you the go ahead, it’s perfectly safe to have sex throughout your pregnancy.

-During the first trimester you may feel nauseous, exhausted, and your breasts may be extremely sensitive—symptoms which aren’t exactly conducive to being hot and horny.
-On the other hand, you may find that you feel really sexy.
+During the first trimester you may feel nauseous, exhausted, and your breasts may be extremely sensitive—symptoms which aren’t exactly conducive to a roll in the hay.
+On the other hand, you may find that you feel really sexy and want to celebrate your new figure.
 Follow whatever your body is telling you in the sex department.

 As you enter the second trimester you will usually feel more emotionally connected than ever to your partner and this can spark heightened levels of intimacy.
 As this trimester progresses increased levels of the hormones oxytocin, estrogen, progesterone, and testosterone can make sex a whole lot more enjoyable too.
-Who knew your libido could have you ready to rumble this often—there’s a reason pregnant women glow!
+Who knew your desire could spark that early morning, mid-afternoon, or late evening delight this often—there’s a reason pregnant women glow!

 It’s also perfectly normal for your sex drive to plummet as you advance into the last trimester of pregnancy.
 You may worry about harming the baby as you get bigger, or sex may be off the table due to a complication that puts a damper on your sexual desires.
 You may feel uncomfortable with hemorrhoids and heartburn, or you may feel undesirable with your new shape come the third trimester.
 Finding a position that works may make sex a challenge as well.
 Do whatever makes you feel comfortable.